akn-cybersec/bin-exp-journey/Guessing Game 1/readme.md

 ## Challenge Description

 A 64-bit binary with a buffer overflow vulnerability.
 No win function.
 No libc leak.
 No easy path.
 We must build a full ROP chain to write `/bin/sh` into memory and call `execve` via syscall.
 It took one day to be solved, but I learnt an amazing thing from this one.
 So, the binary uses: rand() to generate the number which we have to guess, and rand() gives same sequence of numbers everytime.
 For example the guess#1 was 84 everytime, and similarly, I generated pattern upto 50 guesses by writing selfsolve.c.
+Overall, challenge was kinda hard, like it took a lot of time to be solved and made me go back to the very basics, stack canary, and stack alignments.
+I learnt a lot, hope you also do!

 ## Vulnerability